-One of the secrets of her crab cakes, and I bet this comes as no surprise to most of you, is to not add too much stuff.
+One of the secrets of a great crab cake, and I bet this comes as no surprise to most of you, is to not add too much stuff.
 Crab is an amazing substance, why sully that perfect sweet seafood flavor with this and that and the other?
-Most crab cakes that you get at restaurants and seafood places are half crab and half godknowswhat, which is why they’ll never be as good as these.
-The last time we had them at Kasia’s she added minced red bell pepper.
+Most crab cakes that you get at restaurants and seafood places are half crab and half whoknowswhat, which is why they’ll never be as good as these.
+The last time we had them we added minced red bell pepper.
 I’m not really a fan of red bell peppers, but somehow, when fried they turn into this unctuous, sweet, melt-in-your-mouth mush that adds just the right amount of flavor and texture to the main ingredient.
-The red bells are an ingredient that I will always use in crab cakes, no matter what else I add or subtract!
+Now, the red bells are an ingredient that I will always use in crab cakes, no matter what else I add or subtract!

 As for the remoulade, there are a million ways to make this.
 It all depends on what you have in your pantry or fridge.
 The two main ingredients are mayonnaise and Hot Chilli Sambal, and you can flavor this however you like.
-Jeff adds rice vinegar, a touch of sesame oil, and black pepper.
+Add rice vinegar, a touch of sesame oil, and black pepper.
 My version from last weekend is below.
-Enjoy!
+Enjoy

 Servings: 6-8